wp-plugins/booking/readme.txt

 10. **Calendar Skins**.
 Select calendar skin for better fitting to your site design.

 == Changelog ==
+= 5.1.5 =
+- Features and issue fixings in All versions:
+ * Updates Polish translation, by Danek Szczepan
+ * New icons at setting tabs.
+ * CSS improvements for the text fields.
+-- Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
+ * New.
+Ability to use "placeholders" for the text fields in booking form fields customizaion.
+Exmaple: First Name (required: [text* name  placeholder:First_Name] , where "_" is meaning white space " ".
+(Personal, Business Small/Medium/Large, MultiUser)

 = 5.1.4 =
 - Features and issue fixings in All versions:
  * Improvement.
 Huge source code refactoring.